stiggio/export-data-example/README.md

 <img src="docs/StiggIcon.svg" width="50" alt="Stigg Logo">

 This repository contains an example for exporting your Stigg data using a GraphQL client.
+When script execution is done, for each entity a file will be created in the ```/data``` directory.
+For data customizations you can alter the queries in the [./src/queries](./src/queries) directory.

 ### Requirements